 - To make flower center, trim the root a green onion.
 Using a small scissors or sharp knife, cut lengthwise slits, 1/8 to 1/4 in. apart and 1 in. long, on the root end (Fig. 1b).
 Place in a bowl of ice water to curl.
 Insert into the hole in the center of the squash.
 Insert a skewer into the green part of the onion to make

 - stem.
 Cut up any remaining squash to serve with dip.

-- CUCUMBER FLOWER: Peel and cut cucumber into 1/2-inch-thick slices.
-Using a 2-inch scalloped cookie cutter, cut slices into “flowers”.
+- CUCUMBER FLOWER: Peel and cut cucumber into 1/2-in.-thick slices.
+Using a 2-in. scalloped cookie cutter, cut slices into “flowers”.
 Using an apple corer or knife, cut a hole in center of a cucumber “flower”.
-Peel and cut carrot into 1/2-inch-thick slices and place in the hole in cucumber “flower”.
+Peel and cut carrot into 1/2-in.-thick slices and place in the hole in cucumber “flower”.
 Insert a skewer through a petal to center of each flower.
 Serve any extra cucumber and carrot slices with dip.

 - RADISH FLOWER: Using the tip of a sharp knife, make pointed petals using 10 to 12 angled downward cuts around the outer red skin, keeping radish joined at the base (see Fig. 2 above right).